rmartinho/flamingdangerzone/_posts/travel/2015-10-09-hitchhiking-ii.markdown

 hundred metres past us, and we didn't notice until some gardeners nearby called us out and pointed at the stopped car.

----

-*This guy has been silent for the whole ride.
-If he doesn't want to talk, I won't talk; we're strangers taking a free ride in his car after all.*
+> *This guy has been silent for the whole ride.
+If he doesn't want to talk, I won't talk; we're strangers taking a free ride in his car after all.*&mdash;Martinho, thinking to himself

 That driver didn't say a word until he had to drop us off.
 It was rather weird and not in a good way.
 However, he had his reasons: he say he had drop us off a